Trinitas Blog

 Play outside!

-According to a study reported in the April 2004 issue of Pediatrics, researchers found a positive correlation between early TV watching and attention issues in children.
-Swings, ladders, balls, and other equipment help develop gross motor skills, but so do skipping, jumping, and hopping around the back yard.
+Researchers have consistently found a positive correlation between early TV watching and attention issues in children.
+Swings, ladders, balls, and other equipment help develop gross motor skills, but so do skipping, jumping, and hopping around the backyard.

 Read lots of good books.

-(Ditto my note on number 3 regarding screen time.)
-Reading just for the great story is reason enough to read, but you also get the positive effects of building attention span.
-That means that sometimes you need to read longer books, or chapters from longer books.
+Reading just for a great story is reason enough to read, but you also get the positive effects of building attention span.
+That means that sometimes you need to read longer books or chapters from longer books.
 Good examples would be the Little House on the Prairie or The Chronicles of Narnia series.
 You can add the exercise of searching for letters in the text every once in a while to integrate alphabet recognition skills.
 Set aside a special time to read (like before bed), or build a fort together to read in.
 If part of your vision is for your adult child to love reading, you’ll have that in mind while you’re thinking of ways to make it an enjoyable experience.

 Have them help around the house.